Advocacy

 2023-2024

-The BDA continues to lead industry effort’s promoting municipal bonds on Capitol Hill.
-The BDA alongside the Public Finance Network (PFN), led by the Government Finance Officers Association has spent considerable time and effort to grow bipartisan support of the tax-exemption, protection and expansion of private activity bonds, as well serval additional muni provisions including the restoration of tax-exempt advance refundings, reintroduction of legislation to raise the bank qualified limit and these efforts are beginning to show results.
+The BDA, and utilizing our MBFA coalition of municipal market leadership, continues to lead industry effort’s promoting municipal bonds on Capitol Hill.
+The BDA alongside the Public Finance Network (PFN), led by the Government Finance Officers Association, has spent considerable time and effort to grow bipartisan support of the tax-exemption, protection, and expansion of private activity bonds, as well serval additional municipal provisions including the restoration of tax-exempt advance refundings, reintroduction of legislation to raise the bank qualified limit and these efforts are beginning to show results.

 Tax-Exemption Remains Strong

 The BDA continues its educational efforts in both the House and the Senate with eyes squarely focused on 2025 when portions of the 2017 Tax Cuts and Jobs Act expire and provisions to pay-for extensions of the tax cuts will likely be debated.
-We believe that the tax-exemption has strong support in both Chambers and in both parties, however it remains a top-10 tax expenditure for the federal government—making it a potential target to use as an offset for additional spending as concerns continue to grow on the debt and annual deficit.
+The municipal bond tax-exemption remains a top-10 tax expenditure for the federal government—making it a potential target to use as an offset for additional spending as concerns continue to grow on the debt and annual deficit.

 Support for Advance Refundings Grows